timrolls/TD-Lightwork/README.md

 ## Installation

+### For Fadecandy output:
 The modified opc.py included in this repo, goes to: \Derivative\TouchDesigner088\bin\Lib

 Run the included windows fcserver to send to fadecandy devices The included conf.json is set up for 60 pixel strips.

+### For DMX/Artnet/sACN
+Just configure the DMX OUT Chop for your output device/network

 ## Credits